 - Last swing high/last swing low

 By studying the above factors we can get a tight grip on what the SM was trying to achieve the previous day and was that attempt successful.
-And Possible of trend for next day
+And Possible the trend for the next day

 LAST HIGH AND LOW

-If the previous day has had a trending day in which price was marked up to a new levels, the previous day’s high or low will not be as important.
+If the previous day has had a trending day in which the price was marked up to a new level, the previous day’s high or low will not be as important.
 For example, in the case of a trend day UP, the previous day’s low is not likely to test.
 Instead, the last swing low becomes the important support level.
 This support level is most important in the morning session of trading.
-After a trend day up , expect that last swing low to provide initial support
+After a trend day up, expect that last swing low to provide initial support

 Position of close

-- If the market strong closes(either near to the previous day high or near to the previous day low), it is giving the trader a very loud and clear signal that continuation is likely the next day.
+- If the market strong closes(either near to the previous day’s high or near to the previous day’s low), it is giving the trader a very loud and clear signal that continuation is likely the next day.

 - The last hour often tells the truth about how strong a trend truly is.
 Smart money or strong hand shows their hand in the last hour, continuing to mark positions in their favor

 - Neutral CLOSE MEANS.
-Price close middle of the day .previous day was a range day.
-If neutral closing in previous day we expect price will reverse from either previous day low or previous day high in next day.
-If trend up then we expect price will reverse from previous day low
+Price close middle of the day.
+The previous day was a range day.
+If neutral closing on the previous day we expect the price will reverse from either previous day’s low or previous day’s high in the next day.
+If the trend up then we expect the price will reverse from the previous day’s low

 Volume and attempted direction

-- High volume on the closing hours indicate continuation the next morning in the direction of the last half-hour.
+- High volume during the closing hours indicates continuation the next morning in the direction of the last half-hour.

 3. Next support and resistance level

-- Where is immediate support and resistance or supply and demand zone
+- Where are immediate support and resistance or supply and demand zone

 4. DEFINING AREA OF OPPORTUNITY

 Trading is all about Location.
-Define a location where a decisive group of traders act and fight it out is the key.
-Wait for the market to hit the identified price level, watch which side takes control, buyers or sellers.
+Defining a location where a decisive group of traders acts and fight it out is the key.
+Wait for the market to hit the identified price level, and watch which side takes control, buyers or sellers.
 Go with the winning team and enter where the losers start exiting and allow their order flow to take our position to profit.
-Location for area of opportunity are
+The location for the area of opportunity is

 - Previous day High, previous day Low